gabei/Disable-Calendar-Dates/README.md

 The disableSundays() function can be updated to apply premade CSS classes if it seems more prudent to do so.
 `{ background: lightgray, pointer-events: none }`

 There are SVG arrows inside the next/previous months buttons that interfere with the event listeners.
-They have had their style updated in the main CSS file under 'Divi > Theme Options'. ` `{pointer-events: none}```
+They have had their style updated in the main CSS file under 'Divi > Theme Options':
+`{pointer-events: none}` on line 238